Stockholm, Sweden is known to be an expensive city, but many travelers don't know that there are numerous free things to do in Stockholm as well.

 Långholmsbadet and Smedsuddsbadet are two swimming beaches right in Stockholm, so you don't even have to go anywhere.
 In the summer these are very popular beaches for sunbathers, especially on weekends.
 Go in the morning to get a good spot.

-Kungstradgarden is a popular destination for both summer and winter travelers, but in winter Stockholm offers a free activity here: ice skating.
-From mid-November until March, with live music and stands with hot drinks and foods.
-One of the most popular free things to do in Stockholm in winter.
-In summer, Kungstradgarden is an outdoor venue for free events.
+Kungstradgarden (known as Kungsan) is a popular destination for both summer and winter travelers.
+In winter, Stockholm offers a popular free activity—ice skating.
+From mid-November until March, with live music and warming refreshments, you can take your turn on the ice.
+In summer, Kungstradgarden is an outdoor venue offering free events such as concerts.

 Enjoy Free Annual Events

-There are some events that happen every year so there's probably something going on any time you visit.
-The best part about the following events is that they're completely free:
+There are festivals and events happening year around.
+The best part about the many of these fun events is that they're completely free:

 Peruse Modern Art